LYcore1/HCC/README.md

 ### What this means for the roadmap

-Original four-phase plan (Storage → Memory → CPU → Full) is now:
+The original four-phase plan (Storage → Memory → CPU → Full) is now a single track with checkpoints:

----

-HCC-Storage (M1 → M2 → M3)
-│
+**M1: Color-Aware Prefetch**
-├── If M1 works and is useful → ship it as v0.1
+→ If useful → ship as v0.1

+**M2: Adaptive Compression**
-├── If M2 adds real value → v0.2
+→ If it adds real value → v0.2

+**M3: Branch-Scoped Dedup**
-├── If M3 doesn't kill performance → v1.0
+→ If performance holds → v1.0

-│
-└── Memory and CPU are long-term research interests, not current goals.
+Memory and CPU optimization are long-term research interests, not current goals.

 I'm alone on this.
 Ambition needs to meet reality somewhere.